oeggy03/tp/docs/UserGuide.md

     * a positive integer (e.g. 0, 1, 2…) with a maximum value of 2147483647
     * smaller than the size of the list of persons currently displayed
 * The `INDEX` depends on the currently displayed list of persons which changes as you search for specific people
+* For unspecified parameters, the original value of that parameter for the person will be kept
 * TAGs can be used multiple times in one command
 </div><br>